wuaw/battle-notify/README.md

 Clone to `tera-proxy/bin/node_modules/battle-notify`

+Please make sure that your copy of [tera-proxy](https://github.com/meishuu/tera-proxy) and it's dependencies (mainly [tera-data](https://github.com/meishuu/tera-data)) is up to date.

 ## Configuration

 The `config` folder contains all of the files necessary to customize the events that are shown.